THUDM/CodeGeeX4/repodemo/chainlit.md

 # CodeGeeX

-## Welcome to My Chat Dome Application
+## Welcome to My Chat Demo Application

 This is a simple demonstration application.